Der4039/inspirations-in-highschool/implementation/README.md

+# Introduction
-This directory contains experimental C++ codes related to ideas in the inspirations-note.
+This directory contains experimental C++ codes related to ideas in the inspirations-in-highschool-README.md.